What Preponderance of the Evidence Means

 Why This Matters for Families

 Understanding the standard of proof helps set expectations.
-If someone contests a will, for example, the person challenging it must present enough evidence to tip the scales in their favor.
+If someone contests a will, the person challenging it must present enough evidence to tip the scales in their favor.
 The same applies to disputes over trustee conduct, claims against an estate, or questions about whether a document was properly executed.

 The statute also makes clear that the party who raises a claim carries the burden of persuasion throughout the case.
 You cannot simply make an accusation and wait for the other side to disprove it.
 The person bringing the issue forward must follow through with evidence that supports their position.